Care and Maintenance for Vinyl Products

 - 2/3 cup trisodium phosphate (Soilax®, for example)

 - 1 quart 5% sodium hypochlorite (Clorox®, for example)

 - 3 quarts of water

-If the above solution does not readily remove the mildew spots, request a mildew-type cleaner
+If the above solution does not readily remove the mildew spots, request a mildew-type cleaner from your contractor.

 Information sourced from CertainTeed Bufftech Limited Lifetime Waranty.

 Built strong with steel and aluminum, gates typically require very little attention.
 An annual check-up is recommended to ensure that your gate operators are functioning properly.
 We offer qualified technicians to handle the care and maintenance of your operator.
 Call us today to schedule an appointment!